krameff/goss/docs/cli.md

 `--strict`
 :   Treat warnings as failures.
 Deprecated function names are warnings by
     default.

+`--no-imports`
+:   Only check the named gossfile, instead of following its `gossfile:`
+    imports.

+`--fix`
+:   Rewrite gossfiles to correct deprecated function names.
+Only straight
+    renames are applied; see [Linting gossfiles](lint.md#fixing-problems-automatically)
+    for what is deliberately left alone.

 `--require-yamllint`
 :   Fail if yamllint is not installed, rather than skipping the YAML checks.